mattermost/docs/source/deployment/sso-ldap.md

 To configure AD/LDAP synchronization with AD/LDAP sign-in:

 1. Go to **System Console > AD/LDAP** and set **Enable Synchronization with AD/LDAP** to `true`.
 2. Set **Syncronization Interval** to specify how often Mattermost accounts synchronize attributes with AD/LDAP.
-Defaults to 60 minutes.
+The default setting is 60 minutes.

 If you want to synchronize immediately after disabling an account, use the "AD/LDAP Synchronize Now" button in **System Console > AD/LDAP**.